I was stranded at sea on a cruise ship. Now I'm owed $37,000

 'Much higher volume than normal of refund requests'

-New York civil servant Julie Huang says she is waiting for a refund from Norwegian Cruise Line.
+New York civil servant Julie Huang says she is waiting for a refund from Norwegian Cruise Line for a voyage she never embarked on.

 Huang submitted her refund request in March -- a claim for $9,100 on behalf of herself and several family members.
 She received an automated response that informed her she should allow 90 days for the request to be processed.